 - Good interpersonal skills, particularly communication, listening, and problem-solving.

 - Proven attention to detail in previous roles.

 - A strong sense of conduct, responsibility, and reliability.

 Essential for band D

 - Previous proven experience in detector build and assembly or close matched technology and function.

 - We are offering a permanent position with a whole host of benefits including:

 - 30 days holiday (in addition to 10.5 bank holidays and privilege days).

 - Flexible working hours.

 We ask some of the biggest questions in the universe, to answer some of the biggest challenges in the world.
-Together, our scientists, technologists, engineers and business-support team explore the unknown across every field you could think of.
-They turn what they find into work that changes the world around us.
+Together, our scientists, technologists, engineers and business support team explore the unknown across every field you could think of.
+And they turn what they find into work that changes the world around us.